MissingDeadlines/iolite/iolite_docs/engine/subsystems/animation_system.rst

 When working on your game, you can play, layer, suspend, and stop animations via the native C or Lua API.

+.. note:: To see the animation system in action, check out the animation sample in our repository.

 Here's a simple snippet that showcases the usage of the animation system via a Lua script:

 .. code-block:: lua